stumpc5/chess960/README.md

 Please send an email to christian.stump@rub.de and to dorpalen-barry@tamu.edu for any feedback.

-We are in particular interested feedback concerning the following points:

 * Do you have comments about our Stockfish setup?
   - Do you see better ways to generate datasets?
   - Would it be reasonable to increase the database size?